What is colitis in dogs?

 How do I care for a dog with colitis?

-It’s best to seek advice from your vet if your dog has colitis.
+You should seek advice from your vet if your dog has colitis.
 Ideally, the cause of the colitis will be identified and eliminated in order to resolve the problem.
-Withholding food from your dog for around 24 hours in order to let your dog’s bowel settle may also be advised.
-Your vet may recommend that you feed your dog a high-fibre diet which can help the consistency of the stool, however in some cases, dogs react better to a low-fibre diet, so it’s best to consult a vet before making any changes to your dog’s diet.
+Your vet may recommend that you withhold food for around 24 hours in order to let your dog’s bowel settle feed your dog a high-fibre diet which can help the consistency of the stool, however in some cases, dogs react better to a low-fibre diet, so it’s best to consult a vet before making any changes to your dog’s diet.
 If you are concerned at all that your dog might need veterinary treatment for colitis, contact your vet or out of hours, your nearest Vets Now, for advice.

 Colitis in puppies